 - Writing something that is printed on dead trees forces me to avoid phrases like “last week when the new version was released” and hopefully makes the book more ageless and thus useful

 - Books are better business cards than business cards

 - I have to focus and concentrate on a singular topic and project for a longer time than putting together a podcast or a video – this hopefully produces more thought-out content and is more valuable

 - Readers can more easily skip to the content they find most valuable and are not forced to suffer a long video with forced ads or skim the audio transcript for “the good bits.”

 - There’s something to be said about a book that is concise, thoughtfully written, and goes straight to the point – as opposed to dozens of blog articles that regurgitate the same old stuff you’ve seen dozens of times.
 Not all books hit this mark, but many do.

 Is writing books a valuable use of one’s time?
 Perhaps, but not always.

 I’ve now started to write my next book, and I’m in the early planning stages of another book.
 Both hopefully out during 2019.
 I haven’t estimated the effort I need to put into these two books, but it’s probably around 300 hours each.
 That’s roughly 4-6 months per book.

 When I visit larger events and conferences, especially in the US, there’s often a small gadget and merchandise store for attendees.
 Typically on the expo floor.
 One of the busiest corners has always been the books section.
-Granted, these are often discounted, so it might explain some of the enthusiasm.
-But I fail to believe that people would simply by a book to get an autograph from the author.
-For me, books offer a splendid way to digest a vast amount of information in a condensed format in my own pace.
+Granted, these are often discounted so that it might explain some of the enthusiasm.
+But I fail to believe that people would buy a book to get an autograph from the author.
+For me, books offer a splendid way to digest a vast amount of information in a condensed format at my own pace.